Techharik/virutualEvent/Readme.md

 create, read , readone , update, delete - Event ✅
 register for event : Participants ✅
-send email to the successdully register paritcipants- ✅
+send email to the successdully register paritcipants- ✅ monitor logs APM is added - ✅
+DB and zod validation added in a DI(dependecy Injection) - ✅ Enitity is added for User and Events - ✅
+Email Service , Error Handling - ✅

 ### NOTE:Followed DI and Partial DDD
 ---